Are you self-employed and looking to borrow loans with bad credit? Learn more.

 - Your debt-to-income ratio, or DTI

-If you're able to provide two or more years of tax returns showing consistent self-employment income, your lender might be less likely to ask for your credit score or DTI.
-That said, if you're looking specifically for loans for self-employed people with bad credit, you might have more trouble.
+If you’re able to provide two or more years of tax returns showing consistent self-employment income, your lender might be less likely to ask for your credit score or DTI.
+That said, if you’re looking specifically for self-employed loans with bad credit, you might have more trouble.
+Perhaps you can try other flexible alternatives like no stated income personal loans, which would still require collateral assets as it’s a secured loan.
+Whereas, with an unsecured loan, it doesn’t require any collateral.
+Keep in mind that with a secured loan, repayment terms tend to be predatory.
+If you have debt, be sure to learn how to consolidate debt with bad credit.
+It will only make things easier for you in the long run.

 Lenders usually evaluate your credit history using the FICO credit score system, which collects information about your borrowing history and rates it on a scale of 300 to 850.
 The higher your score, the less risk you pose to lenders.